-The RCC has further highlighted the skills and competencies of chiropractors in the context of managing low back and radicular pain.
+The RCC has defined the knowledge, skills and competencies expected of newly qualified chiropractors in the UK.
 Furthermore, the RCC actively promotes evidence-based care and publishes evidence-based chiropractic quality standards which further highlight what chiropractors do.

 The evidence base for musculoskeletal care